Amine-Itani/Unit-4/Project4.md

 ```

-Firstly, I identified all the data needed for a post.
-That is all the information about the post, as well as the username, image, and email of the post author and the color of the topic the post is under: ```"SELECT posts.*, users.username, users.image, users.email, topics.color "```.
-In order to get the correct information about the post_author, I **join** the user_id column of the posts table **on** the id column of the users table ```"FROM posts JOIN users ON posts.user_id = users.id"```.
-I did the same for the topics color, **joining** the topic column in the posts table **on** the topics in the topic tabble, therefore giving its color on the same row ```"JOIN topics ON posts.topic = topics.topic"```.
+Firstly, I identified the data needed for a post.
+That is the information about the post, the username, image, and email of the post author and the color of the topic the post is under: ```"SELECT posts.*, users.username, users.image, users.email, topics.color "```.
+To get the correct information about the post author, I **join** the user_id column of the posts table **on** the id column of the users table ```"FROM posts JOIN users ON posts.user_id = users.id"```.
+I did the same for the topics color, **joining** the topic column in the posts table **on** the topics in the topic table, giving its color on the same row ```"JOIN topics ON posts.topic = topics.topic"```.

 Secondly, to filter the table, I checked that the post author is not followed by the current user.
-From the follows table, I only want to look at users that current user follows (Iknow who the user is through sessions explained above.) ```"WHERE follows.user_id = ?", params=(current_user_id)```.
+From the follows table, I only want to receive users that the current user follows (I know who the user is through sessions explained above.) ```"WHERE follows.user_id = ?", params=(current_user_id)```.
 Then I checked that the post author is a user that the current user follows by matching their ids together ```"and posts.user_id = follows.following"```.
-I also have a subquery filter<sup>4</sup> ```follows.following IN "(SELECT following FROM follows WHERE user_id = ?)``` that pulls all users that the current user follows, and the main query that checks if the users that could be followed are specifically **in** the users provided by the subquery.
+I also have a subquery filter<sup>4</sup> ```follows.following IN "(SELECT following FROM follows WHERE user_id = ?)``` pull all users that the current user follows, and the main query that checks if the users that could be followed are specifically **in** the users provided by the subquery.
 This may seem unecessary, but I saw through testing that it is important because the follows table includes both users the current user follows and is being followed by, but this search should only inlude posts by the former.

 ## Follow button

-My client required a system that allowed users to follow each other on the webapp so that they can later get posts from only those users.
-To do that, I implemented a follow button that saved the information of which user followed which users in the follows table.
-The button would be found on a post, so clicking would mean following the post author.
+My client required a system allowing users to follow each other on the webapp so they can later get posts from their following.
+To do that, I implemented a follow button that saves follow links in the follows table.
+The button would be found on a post, so clicking it would mean following the post author.
 This is convenient as when users realize they are interested in another users posts, they can instantly follow them.

-A problem I faced is when creating this button is cases where the current user follows the post author, the webapp still showed a follow button.
-It would make more sense for it to show an unfollow button instead.
-Firstly, I tried switching the button functionality depending on the results of the database filter search shown above, but that did not work because the buttons on other posts by the same author had to change when the user followed them, and the data on following information was only queried once on get.
+A problem I faced is when creating this button in cases where the current user already follows the post author, the webapp showed a follow button instead of an unfollow.
+Firstly, I tried switching the button functionality depending on the results of the database filter search shown above, but that did not work because the buttons on other posts by the same author did not change when the user followed them, and the data on following information was queried once on loading the page.

-Instead, I solved by adding a following state column in the posts table.
-The state of this column is decided once on get by comparing to the query from the earlier explanation and then updated **again** everytime the follow button is pressed ```db.run_query(f"UPDATE posts SET following_state = 'Following' WHERE id = ?", (post_id,))```.
-This solution uses many if statements, first to link to the specific button but then to determine whether to set the states to following or not ex: (```if following_state == 'Not_following':```).
-It reloads the page everytime, and also affects the follows table for other functions ```db.run_query(f"DELETE FROM follows WHERE user_id = ?
+Instead, I added a following state column in the posts table.
+This column is decided once on get by comparing to the query from the earlier explanation and **updated** everytime the follow button is pressed ```db.run_query(f"UPDATE posts SET following_state = 'Following' WHERE id = ?", (post_id,))```.
+This solution uses many if statements, to link to the specific button and to determine whether to set states to following or not ex: (```if following_state == 'Not_following':```).
+It reloads the page everytime to show results, and affects the follows table ```db.run_query(f"DELETE FROM follows WHERE user_id = ?
 AND following = ?", (current_user_id, post_id))```

-Another issue I ran into was when the post author was the user currently using the webapp.
-In that case, I repeated the same process with a new column in posts called myself, but this one housed a boolean value instead.
-In the case where the post author matched the current user, the follow button would be replaced with a delete button and the page would be reloaded, a function that had to be added anyway ```if myself:db.run_query(f"delete from posts where id = ?", (post_id,))```.
-It creates a clear difference between what posts are for the user and which ones are not.
+Another issue I found was when the post author was the user currently using the webapp.
+In that case, I repeated the same process with a new column in posts called myself, but this housed a boolean value instead.
+In the case where the post author matched the current user, the follow button would become delete and reload the page, adding that function ```if myself:db.run_query(f"delete from posts where id = ?", (post_id,))```.

 ```.py
 posts_2 = db.search("SELECT posts.*, users.username, users.image, users.email, topics.color FROM posts JOIN users ON posts.user_id = users.id JOIN topics ON posts.topic = topics.topic JOIN follows ON posts.user_id = follows.following WHERE follows.user_id = ? and posts.user_id = follows.following ORDER BY date DESC", multiple=True, params=(user_id,))